ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-planning.md

 The following migration patterns for workload migration must be considered:

 * HCX™ - VMware HCX application migration enables the scheduling and migration of thousands of VMs.
 For more information, see [VMware HCX Migration Types](https://docs.vmware.com/en/VMware-HCX/4.3/VMware%20HCX%20Documentation%204.3.zip){: external}.
-* Advanced vCenter vMotion - From vSphere 7.0 Update 1c (Patch 02), vCenter supports the import of VMs from another vCenter Server that is not part of the same SSO Domain.
-The source vCenter Server must be version 6.5 or later.
+* Advanced vCenter vMotion - From vSphere 7.0 Update 1c (Patch 02), vCenter supports the import of VMs from another {{site.data.keyword.vcf-auto-short}} that is not part of the same SSO Domain.
+The source {{site.data.keyword.vcf-auto-short}} must be version 6.5 or later.
 For more information, see [Introducing the Advanced Cross vCenter Server vMotion Capability](https://core.vmware.com/resource/introducing-advanced-cross-vcenter-server-vmotion-capability#){: external}.
 * Zerto or Veeam® - You might have Zerto or Veeam installed on your NAX-V environment and be competent in their usage.
 These products can be used to replicate VMs from the source data store to the target data store and then initiate a fail-over.
 And also to replicate a backup from the source cluster to a recovery on the target cluster.

 ## Network L2 extension